-Event Chain Diagrams: Event Chain Diagrams depict the relationships between external events and tasks and how the two affect each other.
+Event Chain Diagrams - Event Chain Diagrams depict the relationships between external events and tasks and how the two affect each other.
 These chains are represented by arrows that are associated with a particular activity or time interval on a Gantt chart.

 Each event and event chain is represented by a different color.
 Global events affect all the tasks in a project while local events affect just one task or activity in a project.
-Event Chain Diagrams allow for the simple modeling and analysis of risks.
+Event Chain Diagrams allow for the simple modelling and analysis of risks.

-Repeated Activity: Certain external events cause the repetition of activities that have already been completed.
+Repeated Activity - Certain external events cause the repetition of activities that have already been completed.

-Event Chains and Risk Mitigation: When an event occurs during the course of a project, a mitigation plan, that is an activity that expands the project schedule, is drawn up.
+Event Chains and Risk Mitigation - When an event occurs during the course of a project, a mitigation plan, that is an activity that expands the project schedule, is drawn up.
 The same mitigation plans may be used for several events.

-Resource Allocation Based on Events: Another phenomenon that occurs with Event Chain Methodology is the reallocation of resources from one activity to another.
+Resource Allocation Based on Events - Another phenomenon that occurs with Event Chain Methodology is the reallocation of resources from one activity to another.

 Using existing techniques such as the Monte Carlo Analysis, Event Chain Methodology manages events and subsequent event chains in project management.

 Working by six principles, this methodology simplifies the risks and reservations associated with project schedules.
-Therefore, the project managers and other senior managers who are responsible for project accounts should have a clear understanding on the Event Chain Methodology.
+Therefore, the project managers and other senior managers, who are responsible for project accounts should have a clear understanding on the Event Chain Methodology.

-Since Event Chain Methodology is closely related to many other techniques used in project management, such as Gantt Charts and Monte Carlo Analysis, the project management should be thorough will all supporting techniques and tools for Event Chain Methodology.
+Since Event Chain Methodology is closely related to many other techniques used in project management, such as Gantt Charts and Monte Carlo Analysis, the project management should be thorough with all supporting techniques and tools for Event Chain Methodology.